20+ Stunning Vegetarian Appetizer Recipes for a Perfect Party

 Preparation:

-Pro tip: For extra crispy fries, soak the cut sweet potatoes in cold water for 30 minutes before baking.
+Pro tip: For extra crispy fries, soak the cut sweet potatoes in cold water for 30 minutes before baking, then pat them completely dry before tossing with oil and seasonings.

 6. Mini Quiches with Spinach and Feta